-- Viewing or listening to any material that could be considered pornographic or that explicitly inspires, or encourages violence or other illegal behavior - Engaging in any form of business activity, including on-line shopping - Engaging in any form of illegal activity, including but not limited to, online gambling, file sharing, or hacking - Using the computer to engage in any form of harassment - Installing or downloading any software or files of any kind, unless specifically instructed to do so by your Instructor - Changing any settings on the computer, unless specifically instructed by your Instructor - Eating and drinking while using the computer equipment
+- Viewing or listening to any material that could be considered pornographic or that explicitly inspires, or encourages violence or other illegal behavior - Engaging in any form of business activity, including on-line shopping - Engaging in any form of illegal activity, including but not limited to, online gambling, file sharing, or hacking

+- Using the computer to engage in any form of harassment - Installing or downloading any software or files of any kind, unless specifically instructed to do so by your Instructor - Changing any settings on the computer, unless specifically instructed by your Instructor - Eating and drinking while using the computer equipment

 Personal use of GEC's IT resources is strictly prohibited.
-Computers may be used for school work, searching for jobs or submitting job applications, researching colleges and submitting college applications, and/or creating resumes, letters and other employment-related documents.
-Any documents created should be saved to a USB/flash drive and/or cloud based sites such as Google Docs or Microsoft Office 365.
+Computers may be used for school work and assignments on the distance learning platforms (Google, Zoom, and other online platforms), searching for jobs or submitting job applications, researching colleges and submitting college applications, and/or creating resumes, letters and other employment-related documents.
+Any documents created should be saved to a USB/flash drive and/or cloud based sites such as Google Docs or Microsoft Office 365; nothing should be saved on the Desktop or the C: drive of the computer.